Vicki Craver, Chair

-Erick Hong is a member of the Client Service team at Bridgewater Associates, a leading global investment firm.
-Prior to joining Bridgewater, Erick was a member of the Private Equity practice at Bain & Company and a consultant at Oliver Wyman.
-In addition, Mr. Hong has worked with a range of social sector organizations including Kiva.org (a global online microfinance platform) and the Bill and Melinda Gates Foundation, where he advised on education technology and innovation.
+Erick Hong is Head of Investor Relations and Business Development at The Voleon Group, a leader in the application of cutting-edge machine-learning research to financial markets.
+Previously, Erick spent nearly a decade at the investment firm Bridgewater Associates, was a member of the Private Equity practice at Bain & Company, and a management consultant at Oliver Wyman.
+Mr. Hong has also worked with a wide range of nonprofit organizations including Kiva.org and the Bill and Melinda Gates Foundation.
 Mr. Hong earned his B.A. from the University of Virginia and an M.B.A. from Harvard Business School.

 Noelle King serves on the board of Horizons at St. Richard’s and has volunteered in the program as a STEM education consultant and science teacher for the past five years.
 She is a 20-year science educator who has worked extensively in urban public, parochial, and independent private schools focused on creative integration of rigorous science education into broader education goals of literacy, design thinking, and empathy.
 Before becoming a teacher, Noelle worked in analytical chemistry, manufacturing, and medical research.
 Currently teaching third and fourth grade science, Noelle is Science Curriculum Coordinator at St. Richard’s.
 She graduated from Purdue University with a degree in Chemistry, and earned a Master’s degree in Curriculum and Instruction from Indiana University.
 Noelle resides in Indianapolis, IN with her husband, Bruce, and two teenage sons.